Photocopier Terminology. What does it all mean?

 Printer Command Language, a Page description language developed by HP as a printer protocol and has become a industry standard.

 Portable Document Format.
 A file format created by Adobe Systems, opened with Adobe Reader, created with Adobe Acrobat and ‘printed’ with Adobe Distiller.
-PDF documents have selectable text.
+PDF documents also have selectable text.

 Postscript – Page Description Language